NHSDigital/record-a-vaccination-guidance/app/data.md

 All vaccinations recorded in RAVS are visible in the patient's GP record.

 If you record RSV and pertussis vaccinations in RAVS, do not send these records to GPs.
-This may create duplicate entries in the patient’s GP record.
+This may create duplicate entries in the patient's GP record.